 Table 4 details the number of staff employed by the Office of Inspector-General of Taxation, by category and gender.
 All staff are employed under the Public Service Act 1999.

 Table 4: Operative and paid inoperative staff by classification and gender as at 30 June 2005

 Table 5: Salary scales — SES

-Senior executives have access to a motor vehicle for private purposes, airline lounge membership, mobile phones, and home office facilities.
+Senior executives have access to a cash-out in lieu of a motor vehicle for private purposes, airline lounge membership, mobile phones, and home office facilities.
 The Inspector-General of Taxation has his remuneration package determined by the Remuneration Tribunal.

 Remuneration of non-SES staff

 The Inspector-General may provide alternative remuneration arrangements in specific circumstances.